evbogue/wiredove/README.md

 ### URL embeds

-Bog5 messages are as short as they can be, so it can be possible to relay messages using URL embeds.
+ANProto messages are as short as they can be, so it can be possible to relay messages using URL embeds.
 Open opening the below link, Wiredove will open a Trystero room for the author of the message and attempt to sync the message if any peer is available in that room.

 https://wiredove.net/#evSFOKnXaF9ZWSsff8bVfXP6+XnGZUj8XNp6bca590k=+MmR4IUxD/w26xkn4VoIkNr3zPXQ+mV6DED3+FuglngiX5f6gube5chIDsSGN6vZQWptg4i0BiScx9NQzINnBjE3NDgyODA1MDY0NTd3TTQvbHJWRGZFcDc2dDhNRjhwVzAwb0tWeGZDY21DdzNJMmVHWEVUaDZZPQ==